HazarBakir/e-commerce-project/README.md

 - Build the frontend: `ecommerce-frontend > npm run build` (outputs to backend `dist`)
 - Deploy the backend (which serves the static frontend build and the API)
 - Ensure the server exposes port 3000 (or set `PORT`) and serves `dist/index.html` for SPA routes

-## Credits & Notes
-- Based on learnings and exercises from training materials; some starter content originates from an educational template.
-- Icons and product images are included under `ecommerce-frontend/public/images` and mirrored in `ecommerce-backend/images`.

 ## License
 This repository is for portfolio and learning purposes.
 If you wish to reuse or adapt parts of it, please provide attribution.